Naples Churches - World Guide to Naples

 The Girolamini was built between 1592 and 1619 by Giovanni Antonio Dosio, an architect from Florence.
 At the end of the 18th century the large dome and facade were reconstructed in a neoclassical style, adding to the beauty of this church.
 In the Second World War the church was badly damaged by bombing and has undergone much renovation since.
 Interesting features include the 1684 fresco by Luca Giordano, which is situated on the inside of the entrance, and wonderful cloisters built in 1600.

-Church open: daily - 09:30 to 12:50
+Open hours: daily - 09:30 to 12:50

-Naples Churches: Pio Monte Della Misericordia - Via Tribunali 253, Spaccanapoli, Naples, Italy
+Address: Via Tribunali 253, Spaccanapoli, Naples, Italy

 Tel: +39 (0)81 446944